coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 (chroot) $ gsctool -a -P
 ```

-You can use the CCD command on the Cr50 console to check if the password is set.
+You can use the CCD command on the GSC console to check if the password is set.

 ```
-cr50 > ccd
+(gsc) > ccd
        ...
        Password: [none|set]
        ...